Pilot 75 Program

 1) Have general questions?
 Please email kimi@odc.dance

-6 artists are chosen by application, which is paneled by both Program Mentors and ODC Staff.
-In your application we invite you to clearly share your artistic intention and how you specifically plan to realize your vision by submitting a written proposal and video work sample(s).
+6 artists are chosen by a curation panel which includes ODC staff, the Pilot mentor, and an invited guest curator.
+In your application we invite you to clearly share your artistic intention and how you specifically plan to realize your vision by submitting a written proposal and video work sample(s) no longer than 5 minutes maximum.
+Please do not send longer videos with time codes.

 • Eligibility requirements?

-1) Every applicant must submit a proposal within the application period.
+1) Every applicant must submit a proposal within the application period, with the application fee of $20.

-2) Participating Artists are required at all events, but dancers and collaborators are only required for performance related activities.
+2) Participating Artists are required at all events, including regular Friday morning in person meetings, but dancers and collaborators are only required for performance related activities.

 3) Participants must be local Bay Area residents